sessamekesh/indigo-code-buildserver/API specification initial notes.md

                * comparisonSystemName
                * exposeData: {boolean}
                   * True if actual test case information can be used in error messages, e.g., “Failed on line 25: expected 3.2, got 32”
+            * time_limit: Time, in milliseconds, that a test case has to run
          * source
             * Source code file from user.
 Only one is allowed.
          * test-cases (directory)